- Add an Extra Field for a Schema Type

 - How To Install Schema Pro Plugin

-- How to Add a Schema markup for a Local Business Page?
+- Schema Markup for a Local Business Page

-- How to Add a Schema markup for a Job Posting page?
+- Schema Markup for a Job Posting Page

-- The Difference: FAQ Schema Type & FAQ Schema Pro Block for Gutenberg
+- FAQ Schema Type & FAQ Schema Pro Block

 - FAQ Schema Pro Block for Gutenberg